oubiwann/maintaining-state-in-clojure/README.rst

 is called) are available in the namespace once we do our import and the interface + class is compiled.

+Here is a link to the `state-via-protocols example code`_.

 .. code:: clojure

     data=> (def acc (Account. "savings" 1000 0.05))